lucapette/deloominator/docs/charts.md

 | B       | 42    |
 | C       | 24    |

-It has *2* columns and the sequece of types is:
+It has *2* columns and the sequence of types is:

 - `Text` - `Number`